MohdZaidRapid/React-started-akshay/readme.md

 this.state.count = this.state.count + 1;

 <!-- Lifecycle in react -->
-when component render  start rendering jsx
+when parent component render  start rendering jsx when it sees children component it start loading it when childClass init it constructor is called